Driver Verifier is a utility which performs sanity checks, verifications and provocations on

 How to start Driver Verifier

 Click Start then Run and type verifier.exe.
-Unless you have knowledge of the Windows kernel, it is suggested you run verifier with
+Unless you have knowledge of the Windows kernel, it is suggested that you run verifier with

 standard settings and enable it on all suspected third party drivers.
 The system needs to be restarted after settings have been applied.